A small, yellow plane lands on a beach, surrounded by green hills and under a cloudy sky. Two people stand by the plane.

 Journey through time in our new gardens

-We are creating a geological journey through time as part of the Urban Nature Project.
-To build this, we are looking for rocks formed during particular moments in Earth’s history.
+We've created a geological journey through time as part of the Urban Nature Project.
+To build this, we've looked for rocks formed during particular moments in Earth’s history.

-Paul adds, ‘We are building the timeline wall from the Transport for London tunnel entrance and extending across the gardens.
-The geology is incorporated into the garden landscape.’
+Paul adds, “our Evolution Timeline runs from the Transport for London tunnel entrance and extends across the gardens.
+The geology is incorporated into the garden landscape.”

-You can take the geological walk back in time when our new gardens open in summer 2024.
+You can take the geological walk back in time in our new gardens.